jwarford1/BestBuyExam/README.md

 It could easily be expanded to incorporate all of the categories on the best buy landing page.
 Similarly, all of the Sections in the left pane could be there own page.

-Essentially we could have a parent “navigation” class and derive from it several POM objects based on the different ways to navigate; as the user drill down to a specific product.
+Essentially we could have a parent “navigation” class and derive from it several POM objects based on the different ways to navigate; as the user drills down to a specific product.

 * Keyword
 * Category